-- Remove the spring housing and parts of spring. - Fit the new spring housing bottom plate must face upward slip outer spring loop over lug - - Reinstall the rope rotor, tension the rewind spring, fit the fan housing and secure it in position.
-If the spring pops out of its housing during installation: refit it in the counterclockwise direction, starting outside and working inward.
+- Lubricate the new spring with a few drops of non-resinous oil. - Remove the rope rotorsee "Replacing Starter Rope". - Remove the spring housing and parts of spring. - Fit the new spring housing bottom plate must face upward slip outer spring loop over lug. - Reinstall the rope rotor, tension the rewind spring, fit the fan housing and secure in position. - If the spring pops out of its housing during installation: refit it in the counterclockwise direction, starting outside and working inward.